 I’ve always enjoyed working on Open Source projects in my free time.
 I found it appealing to give the community something back when I used the tools they work on in their very own free time and I like the idea to come in contact with many bright folks 🙂

-Nowadays as a family father of two, time is short, but contributing to Open Source projects still is kind of a daily driver, be it through bug reports or needed upstream patches.
+Nowadays as a family father of three, time is short, but contributing to Open Source projects still is kind of a daily driver, be it through bug reports or needed upstream patches.
 You can see my GitHub profile for my most recent activity in this area.

 In the past these have been the projects I was most actively contributing to: